Teloschet/Teloschet/README.md

 #### Hello 👏

-> I'm programmer of Exercito Brasileiro and i make codes for projects that peoples don't know.
+> Currently Tech Lead at SPA!
-> Currently a contributor to Exercito Brasileiro.<br>
+> I was programmer of Exercito Brasileiro and i maked codes for projects that peoples don't know.<br>

 🔗 teloschet.com